Nvidia Rubin Platform and What a 90% Drop in AI Costs Means for the Apps You Use

 What is Nvidia Rubin

-Nvidia Rubin is a new AI chip platform comprising six integrated components designed to dramatically reduce the cost and increase the speed of AI operations.
+Nvidia Rubin is a new AI chip platform made up of six integrated components designed to cut the cost and increase the speed of AI operations.

 When will Nvidia Rubin be available